+47 51 95 80 00 info@workplacesafety.no

 Inadequate labelling and documentation

-One of the most widespread challenges is incorrect or inadequate labeling of products.
+One of the most widespread challenges is incorrect or inadequate labelling of products.
 When hazard symbols and labels are missing or difficult to read, it can lead to confusion or incorrect handling of chemical substances.
-Therefore, make sure that hazardous chemicals are labeled with clear hazard labels in accordance with CLP regulations, and that safety data sheets (SDS) are updated at all times.
+Therefore, make sure that hazardous chemicals are labelled with clear hazard labels in accordance with CLP regulations, and that safety data sheets (SDS) are updated at all times.

 Unsuitable storage conditions